vc4u2c/nxdev-next-monorepo-tailwind/README.md

 # √ Which stylesheet format would you like to use? · none
 # √ What should be the project name and where should it be generated? · orders @ libs/orders

+npx nx g @nx/next:lib products --directory=libs/products
+# √ Which stylesheet format would you like to use? · none
+# √ What should be the project name and where should it be generated? · products @ libs/products

+npx nx g @nx/next:lib shared-ui --directory=libs/shared/ui
+# √ Which stylesheet format would you like to use? · none
+# √ What should be the project name and where should it be generated? · shared-ui @ libs/shared/ui

+# Run the Apps
+npx nx dev store
+npx nx dev inventory
 ```

 ## Integrate with editors